-The California Prison Industry (CALPIA) is a State-operated agency that provides productive work assignments for approximately
+The California Prison Industry (CALPIA) is a self-supporting, customer-focused business that provides productive work assignments for approximately 7,000

 CALPIA Reduces Recidivism and Increases Public Safety.